Synchro/laravel-violations/README.md

 ## Privacy concerns

 While CSP and NEL reports are generally benign in content, they represent a privacy leak if you point them at a third-party aggregation service.
 Because reports are sent directly from the client's browser to the reporting service, it reveals the fact that someone is visiting your site, their IP, and their user-agent string, to the third-party site.
-Data leakage like this is flagged by [the Webbkoll privacy scanner](https://webbkoll.5july.net) for exactly this reason.
+Data leakage like this is flagged by [the Webbkoll privacy scanner](https://webbkoll.5july.net) for exactly this reason, and was one of the main reasons why I wrote this package.

 When forwarding/proxying reports through this package to a reporting service, all reports will appear to originate from your server's IP addresses, not your clients' browsers.
-This means that things like geoIP country mapping will no longer be useful.
+This means that things like geoIP country mapping will no longer work.
 It does, however, preserve user-agent strings, letting you spot issues relating to specific browser platforms and versions.

 Another reason to proxy client-side reports is if your site is on a private network that has no external internet access.
 In that case you need to store the reports locally or forward them via a proxy service (such as this package provides), or you won't see the reports at all.